Evolutionary Improvements vs. Revolutionary Changes in Corporate Restructuring

 Michael Hofer, Ph.D.

-With a Ph.D., MBA, MSA, CPA, and Wharton credentials, he is an expert in mergers and acquisitions, guiding companies to grow strategically and sustainably.
-His writing distills complex M&A concepts into actionable insights for executives and entrepreneurs navigating deals.
+With a Ph.D., MBA, MSA, CPA, and Wharton credentials, Michael is an expert in artificial intelligence, mergers and acquisitions, and in guiding companies to grow strategically and sustainably.
+His writing translates complex M&A concepts into practical insights for executives navigating growth and transformation.
 More on www.bymichaelhofer.com.

-Living with type 1 diabetes, Michael also inspires readers to lead healthier, more vibrant lives.
-His books, including “Eat, Move, Heal,” offer practical wisdom on improving heart health, mastering blood sugar, and building resilience.
+Living with type 1 diabetes for over 40 years (A1c of 5.5, in the non-diabetic range), he inspires readers to thrive beyond their diagnoses.
+His books, including "Happy & Healthy with Diabetes," offer practical wisdom on heart health, blood sugar mastery, and building resilience.
 More on www.healthy-diabetes.com.

 Sign up to read this post